CrafterSvK/spotify-lyrics/README.md

 ## Known issues
 * Song with a () in a name won't show.
 * Live recorded song will also not display because of problem above.
+* Program needs to be properly closed to delete temporary directory from /tmp

 ## WARNING
 Don't use this program commercialy AZLyrics's license is prohibiting the usage of their lyrics.